Coderad32/ADMesh/README.md

 MIT 2025 Creative Commons + Creative Share Alike

 use at own risk.
-Software is as IS.
+Software.

     [use] at owners risk.
     [promote] free open source.